 Pavel Samsonov

 The techniques we use to design great products can also be turned inwards to create better ways of working.
-I write about how to apply those techniques.
+I write about how to apply those techniques on Medium.
+I use LinkedIn and X/Twitter to stay on top of the latest tools and techniques, develop new practices, and provide mentorship.

 Promise outcomes, not features Linear roadmaps make it difficult to change course if we learn that we were wrong.
 Strategic roadmapping helps stakeholders understand our way forward as a series of bets with learning outcomes as well as customer value.